◄ PAGE 11 PAGE 13 ►

 THE PERMANENT MAGNET PARADOX

-• Edge Detection: It scans the canvas to find the boundaries between dark and light pixels.
+• Edge Detection & Mapping: It scans the canvas to find the boundaries between dark and light pixels, generating an array of valid target coordinates.

 Camotics Simulation

 Simulating the continuous G-Code.
-Notice how it enters from the origin (0,0).
+Notice how it enters from the origin (0,0) and traces everything without breaks.

 04. WIRELESS NETWORKING (OTA)

-To eliminate the need for a USB connection to the machine, I programmed the XIAO ESP32-C6 to act as an asynchronous HTTP Server on our local 2.4GHz Wi-Fi network.
+To completely eliminate the need for a USB connection (since the machine sits on a standalone table), I programmed the ESP32-C6 to act as an asynchronous HTTP Server on our local 2.4GHz Wi-Fi network.

-When the user clicks the "Send to ESP32" button on the webpage, a JavaScript fetch() request packages the entire G-Code string and sends an HTTP POST request to the microcontroller's IP address (port 80).
-The ESP32 receives the payload, acknowledges it, and forwards the commands to the stepper motor drivers.
+When the user clicks the "Send to ESP32" button on the webpage, a JavaScript fetch() request packages the entire G-Code string and sends an HTTP POST request to the microcontroller's IP address.

 Wi-Fi Payload Success